-Genomic data and flow cytometry data are large files, justifying the need for more than 1 TB of space.
+Genomic data and flow cytometry data are large files, justifying the need for more than 1 TB of space, despite the short duration of the project.

 6. Are you going to be working with a 3rd party data provider?

 • Yes